biagioT/jpa-search-helper/README.md

 See also [README](https://github.com/biagioT/jpa-search-helper/blob/main/README.md) from original project.
 Some features are implemented, some are not.

 TODO: write a full description how this thing works...

+We publish versions about the lib in [Jitpack](https://jitpack.io/#VRTFinland/jpa-search-helper)